Richen888/PatternAnalysis-2025/recognition/Radiology-LaySumm-49058318/README.md

 Generated Summary: There is a calcified granuloma, which is a type of hardened lump, in the lower part of the right lung.

 --------------------------------------------------------------------------------
+#### Error Analysis
+Despite strong ROUGE scores, the model occasionally misplaces anatomical locations (e.g., "lung apex" vs. "lung base") and may oversimplify complex pathological descriptions.
+These errors likely stem from limited anatomical context in the training data and the challenge of balancing accuracy and simplicity.
 ## 6. Validation Set ROUGE Scores and Interpretation
 #### ROUGE Evaluation Results
 ✅ ROUGE Scores on Validation Set: